microsoft/vscode-wiki/How-to-Contribute.md

 Alternatively, you can avoid local dependency installation as this repository includes a Visual Studio Code Remote - Containers / Codespaces [development container](https://github.com/microsoft/vscode/tree/main/.devcontainer).

 - For [Remote - Containers](https://aka.ms/vscode-remote/download/containers), use the **Remote-Containers: Open Repository in Container...** command which creates a Docker volume for better disk I/O on macOS and Windows.
-- For Codespaces, install the [Visual Studio Codespaces](https://aka.ms/vscs-ext-vscode) extension in VS Code, and use the **Codespaces: Create New Codespace** command.
+- For Codespaces, install the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension in VS Code, and use the **Codespaces: Create New Codespace** command.

 Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run the full build.
 See the [development container README](https://github.com/microsoft/vscode/blob/main/.devcontainer/README.md) for more information.